Acceptable Use Policy For Technology Resources

 Supervisors should work with employees to determine the appropriateness of using University resources for professional activities and career development.
 Written permission is needed and should be obtained for these activities or they should be included in the employee’s job description.
 All users of state networks and systems using the Internet shall identify themselves honestly, accurately and completely (including one’s affiliation and function where requested) when providing such information.

 Only those expressly authorized to speak to the media or to the public on behalf of UHV may represent the university via any electronic communication.
 However, in the course of university business an employee may participate in an Internet based news groups, chat rooms or open or closed forums related to their job duties.
-In these cases, the employee may participate as individuals speaking for themselves, not the university, and must include a disclaimer in their comments similar to the following:
+In these cases, the employee may participate as individuals speaking for themselves, not the university.

 Personal use of university owned resources should not impede the conduct of university business and is restricted to university approved users.